 California Eviction Moratorium

-On August 31, 2020, California Governor Gavin Newsom signed Assembly Bill No. 3088, which bans evictions through January 31, 2021.
+On August 31, 2020, California Governor Gavin Newsom signed Assembly Bill No. 3088, which bans evictions through January 31, 2021 (now extended through June 30, 2021).
 Specifically, it bans evictions for non-payment of rent between March 4 – August 31, 2020 due to a pandemic-related hardship.
 To qualify for the eviction protection, the tenant must provide a declaration of hardship.

-For eviction protection for rent owed between September 1, 2020 – January 31, 2021, tenants must pay at least 25% of the rent due.
+For eviction protection for rent owed between September 1, 2020 – January 31, 2021 (later extended through June 30, 2021), tenants must pay at least 25% of the rent due.
 Landlords may not collect late fees during this period.
 For more details, check out this resource.

 Note that landlords may still evict tenants for other lease violations, such as criminal activity.
 The California eviction moratorium only applies to nonpayment of rent due to a COVID-19 hardship.